 Gindaba, Fekede B

 B.S.
 Accounting, Addis Ababa University

 Professor Gindaba has been an auditor for the District of Columbia Office of the Inspector General where he reported to the Director of Procurement.
 He was a Senior Accountant for Findling, Inc., in Baltimore, MD and was Finance Officer for the London Borough of Lambeth Council in the UK.
-Professor Gindaba teaches Accounting at Potomac College.
+Professor Gindaba teaches Accounting at University of the Potomac.

 Hadji Jordanov, Vasil A.